-- A. Coordination: Distribute reviewed submittals to all others whose Work is related. - B. Pre-installation Conference: Meet at project site well in advance of time scheduled for Work to proceed to review requirements for Work and conditions that could interfere with successful topping performance.
-Require every party concerned with topping Work, or required to coordinate with it or protect it thereafter, to attend.
-Include manufacturer's technical representative and warranty officer.
-Coordinate with other scheduled meetings/site visits. - C. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data the initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
+- A. Coordination: - 1.
+Distribute reviewed submittals to all others whose Work is related. - B. Pre-installation Conference: Meet at project site well in advance of time scheduled for Work to proceed to review requirements for Work and conditions that could interfere with successful coating performance.
+Require every party concerned with coating Work, or required to coordinate with it or protect it thereafter, to attend.
+Include manufacturer's technical representative and warranty officer. - C. Make submittals in accordance with requirements of Division 01 Sections. - D. Submittals and Resubmittals: Engineer will review each of Contractor's shop drawings and/or submittal data initial time and, should resubmittal be required, one additional time to verify that reasons for resubmittal have been addressed by Contractor and corrections made.
 Resubmittal changes/revisions/corrections shall be circled.
-Engineer will review only circled items and will not be responsible for non-circled changes/revisions/corrections and additions.
-Should additional resubmittals be required, Contractor shall reimburse Owner for all costs incurred, including the cost of Engineer's services made necessary to review such additional resubmittals.
+Engineer will review circled items and be responsible for will not changes/revisions/corrections and additions.
+Should additional resubmittals be required, Contractor shall reimburse Owner for all costs incurred, including cost of Engineer's services made necessary to review such additional resubmittals.
 Owner shall in turn reimburse Engineer.

-D. Requests For Information:
+E. Requests For Information: